ice413/ha-pbs-integration/README.md

 Token_id: get it from your pbs ( user@pbs!<token-name>)
 token: The secret token from pbs
 ```
+Dont forget to add permissions to the user as well as the token

 *Update_interval is set in "__init__.py" so far.
  Will be added to UI-setup as well*